sagemath/trac_to_gh/Issue 1258.md

 # Issue 1258: additions and changes to linear_codes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1258

 Original creator: wdj